My Life and Times in Clinical Psychology

 When I finally did retire from practice, in 2006, I tidied up a few projects preparing patient information leaflets on stress and panic disorders for use in mental health, primary care, and health promotion.
 These stressed the normality of stress disorders and mood disorders, and were alternatives to the ubiquitous CBT based material.

-I would like to say that the paper which opens this website marks the final step on an almost career long personal campaign to take back Clinical Psychology from the current CBT imposter, but I’ll have to settle for it maybe being a first step.
+I would like to say that the paper which opens this website marks the final step on an almost career long personal campaign to take back Clinical Psychology from the current IAPT-CBT imposter, but I’ll have to settle for it maybe being a first step.